blessssing/service-page.github.io/README.md

 ### Used technologies

 - Javascript
+- Babel
+- Server part implemented on Express.js
+- Task runner Gulp 4
 - SCSS
-- Task runner Gulp 4
-- Server part implemented on Express.js

 > Note: At the bottom there are two fully working forms.
 You just need to start the server on nodejs